brighthr/TechnicalTest.Flutter/README.md

 ## Requirements

--   Must be written in latest version of Dart.
+-   Must be written in latest version of Flutter/Dart.
 -   The project should build and run without errors.
+-   The project should follow CLEAN architecture.
+-   The project must implement localisation.
 -   Error handling should be considered.
 -   You can use whatever extra libraries you like but be prepared to justify your choices.
--   You should provide at least one example of a Widget test.
+-   You should provide at least one example of a Widget and a Unit test.
 -   You should submit the above as either a compressed git repository (zip file) or a link to your repository on github or similar hosting service.
     Please commit regularly as you carry out the task and